Debt & Credit Help Paying Off Debt

 In other words, rising interest rates can either hurt you or help you, depending on whether you are borrowing or saving.

 Pro tip: Not all savings accounts are the same.
-The best savings accounts are known as “high yield” accounts and they can pay a lot more interest.
+The best savings accounts are “high yield” savings accounts, which can pay a lot more interest.

 Fixed interest rates may still fluctuate